Skip to content

 • Google OAuth Keys

-1. Navigate to the frontend directory and run the command:
+1. Navigate to the frontend directory and run the following command:

 npm install